knewter/erlang_dc_workshop/deck/introduction_to_elixir/basic_elixir.md

 # Summary

 # Summary
-So this was a brief but relatively thorough initial introduction to Elixir as a programming language.
+So this was a brief but relatively thorough basic introduction to Elixir as a programming language.
 We covered syntax and tooling.
-In the next section, we're going to cover OTP.
+In the next section, we're going to cover testing.